Anne-Yang/qingyun-yang.github.io/_pages/about.md

 - **Computer Vision in Surgical Guidance**: Leveraging point cloud processing, depth sensing, and geometric modeling to reconstruct and align anatomical structures from multimodal data sources in support of deformable registration.

-- **Deep Learning & Generative Models for Medical Imaging Analysis**: Exploring deep learning methods for anatomical localization across imaging modalities and patient populations.
-Developing generative modeling frameworks that disentangle anatomical variability from pathology progression to simulate tumor growth and support data-efficient model training.
+- **Deep Learning for Medical Imaging**: Exploring deep learning methods for anatomical localization across imaging modalities and patient populations.
+Developing predicative modeling frameworks that disentangle anatomical variability from pathology progression to simulate tumor growth and support data-efficient model training.

-- **Interactive and Immersive AI**: Designing intuitive AI systems that enhance clinical workflows through augmented reality and immersive interfaces.
+- **Clinical AI**: Designing intuitive AI systems that enhance clinical workflows through augmented reality and immersive interfaces.

 News
 ======
+- [12/2025] I am selected as one of **8** undergraduate awardees nationwide to receive the **2025–2026 CRA Outstanding Undergraduate Researcher Award**!
 - [09/2025] I am selected to receive the **MICCAI 2025 NIH Registration Grant**!
 - [07/2025] Our paper ["Deformable Registration Framework for Augmented Reality-based Surgical Guidance in Head and Neck Tumor Resection"](https://arxiv.org/abs/2503.08802) has been invited to an **oral presentation** at MICCAI 2025!
 - [06/2025] Our paper ["Deformable Registration Framework for Augmented Reality-based Surgical Guidance in Head and Neck Tumor Resection"](https://arxiv.org/abs/2503.08802) has been accepted to the 28th International Conference on Medical Image Computing and Computer Assisted Intervention (**MICCAI 2025**)!